 26 May - National Sorry Day

-27 May - 3 June - National Reconciliation Week*
+27 May to 3 June - National Reconciliation Week

-4 August - National Aboriginal and Islander Children's Day*
+4 August - National Aboriginal and Torres Strait Islander Children's Day

-(NAICD) was established by the Secretariat of National Aboriginal and Islander Child Care in 1988.
-Each year, Secretariat National Aboriginal and Islander Child Care (SNAICC) has a theme for Children's Day to highlight a significant issue, concern or hope for Aboriginal and Torres Strait Islander children.
+National Aboriginal and Torres Strait Islander Children’s Day was established by the Secretariat of National Aboriginal and Islander Child Care (SNAICC) in 1988.
+Each year, SNAICC has a theme for Children's Dat to highlight a significant issue, concern or hope for Aboriginal and Torres Strait Islander children.

 9 August - International Day of the World's Indigenous People